Cod-e-Codes/.gothub/README.md

 ---

-# LICENSE.txt
+## License

-.gothub is licensed under the Emotional Damage Clause.
+This project is licensed under the [Emotional Damage Clause License (EDCL)](LICENSE).

-By using this software, you agree to:
-- Assume full responsibility for any tears shed during `git merge`.
-- Acknowledge that `git revert` cannot undo bad decisions.
-- Share your existential dread in the form of poetic commit messages.

 No warranties provided.
 All emotions are distributed AS IS.
 Use at your own risk.
+> _“Because some bugs live in the soul.”_